ga-wdi-boston/unix-cli/README.md

 > Open up the Finder and go to the root directory of your filesystem.

-> Find you're home directory in the filesystem.
+> Find your home directory in the filesystem.
 Hint: use the absolute file path returned from the pwd above to find this.

 ### Create a project.